fabvalaaah/ext2split/README.md

 # ext2split
-Ext2 file-system splitter for Linux.
+C ext2 file-system splitter for Linux.

 This is a C NetBeans project, compiled with GCC 5.4.0 and tested with Ubuntu Linux 16.04.5 LTS x64.
 No leak detected using Valgrind.